-When should I call an elder care or end of life doula?
+When should I call an elder care or departure doula?
 Sooner rather than later.
 One of the most critical mistakes in having a positive passing is asking for end-of-life support too late.

 If I hire Shoji Bridge Departure Doula will I still need hospice care?
 Yes.
 Hospice manages the care, and the loved ones do the caring.
 Hospice, unfortunately, has a very limited time that they can be at the bedside of the dying.
 Shoji Bridge Departure Doula can help fill that need for more time.

-Integrity – An End-of-Life Doula should maintain the highest standards of professional integrity.
+Integrity – An End-of-Life Departure Doula should maintain the highest standards of professional integrity.

-Propriety – The community of End-of-Life Doulas is international and as such EOL Doulas must represent themselves with high standards of personal conduct and professionalism . . .
+Propriety – The community of Departure End-of-Life Doulas is international and as such Departure Doulas must represent themselves with high standards of personal conduct and professionalism . . .

-Services Rendered: An End-of-Life (EOL) Doula is a non-medical professional that provides physical, emotional, and spiritual support to the client, family, loved ones, friends, and their support networks.
-An EOL Doula will assist the family with understanding the natural process while providing suggestions for comfort and support. . . .
+Services Rendered: An End-of-Life (EOL) Departure Doula is a non-medical professional that provides physical, emotional, and spiritual support to the client, family, loved ones, friends, and their support networks.
+A Departure Doula will assist the family with understanding the natural process while providing suggestions for comfort and support. . . .

 Community engagement and education are priorities for the practice.
 Content created to created community engagement include blog posts, news releases, and videos.
 You can find this information and upcoming events by following any of our social media sites: Instagram, Facebook, Instagram, Linked In, Twitter and You Tube.